arvid220u/kerberi/README.md

 # kerberi

+NOTE: the scripts in this repo are quite powerful.
+Please use them responsibly.
+Don't send spam.

 Get all kerberi from lists, recursively searching.
 Uses blanche.

 To get a list of most undergrads at MIT, try